AcerNoobchio/CSCI5957MachineLearningPhase1/README.md

 - FileReaderUtil: A static class that contains methods to read in the filepaths of a given directory and read in an individual file
 - GraphUtil: An instance class that contains the methods used to create different graphs of the read-in data
 - LogisiticRegression: A static class that contains methods for testing and creating a logistic regression model
+- NeuralNetwork: A class that contains methods for testing and creating a neural network model using a multi-layer perceptron
 - StringUtil: A static class that contains some additional string methods
 - SupportVector: A static class that conatins methods for creating and testing a Support Vector Machine classification model
 - SynchronizationUtil: A static class that contains the methods for breaking the data into chunks and synchronizing the data according to the first column (Time).